-Be sure to look at the "Overall Schedule," located on the "Assignments" page (accessible from the Homepage).
-This has the due dates for everything.
-Note that the term is divided into five "Discussions" of about nine days each, and each culminates in a brief Discussion essay.
-These essays are to be based on the MHL primary readings as well as on the Lectures and textbook.
-Find the "Lectures & Discussions" link on the Home Page, which takes you to the Discussion essay assignments from "My History Lab," the Pearson publishing company's store of historical documents.
+Be sure to look at the "Overall Schedule," located on the "Assignments" page (accessible from the Home Page).
+This has the due dates for everything

+One central element of the course is the discussion essays, based on the online primary readings supplied by our publisher.
+Find the "Lectures & Discussions" link on the Home Page.
+It takes you to the lectures and the online readings from "My History Lab," the Pearson publishing company's store of historical documents.
 You will also find the essay assignment that goes with each "Discussion."

-Access the Discussion assignments, and follow directions for the listed readings and brief essays.
+Find the Discussion Assignment, and follow directions for the listed readings and brief essays.
 After doing the reading, you choose one essay question to answer from the Discussion Assignment.
 Submit your essay through the Discussion's "Posts" icon.
 Each essay should be 250-400 words.
-There are five Discussion essay assignments.
-During the term you will choose four of them and write essays by the deadline given for each.
-On the weeks when you don't post an essay, you will do the week's reading anyway.
+The deadlines for these fall on Tuesdays and Fridays (see schedule below).